I stared at the pile of jackets on my bed.

 At least that’s how it feels to me.
 So when I find the right jacket for the right weather situation, I’m the lucky winner with gold coins raining down on my head, dancing like Psy in the Gangnam Style music video.

-Here’s a lineup of the best jackets for travel, for both the men and ladies.
+Here’s a lineup of the best travel jackets for both the men and ladies to feel comfortable when cold weather strikes at your destination.

 The Best Lightweight Jackets for Travel